johnsanterre/DataScience/topic_001.md

 ### What role you will need to take
   - patient, diligent, self starting
+  - learn a new communication style
+  - learn a new way of signaling you involvment in a community

+### Different roles
+- Async and Book are most important for homworks and quizs
+- Live sesions are most valuable for final presentation
+- Directly after live session is best time for going over homework/remidial help
+- Office hours provide over flow for that time
+- Slack provides opportunity for collaboration between students

 # Why this perspective is important:
 - Data Science == Programing, Statistics, Math,  Domain Specialist, Business specialist